We are unaware of a post that addresses the issues of the middle class mindset. We’re going to try and tackle this.

 The middle class mindset is essentially derived by mainstream propaganda, indoctrination during college and through branding and insecurity.
 The trick to keeping the middle class in the middle class?
 Focus their attention away from themselves.
 Force them to focus outward, base their lives on the opinions of others, and ignore their own intrinsic value.
 If that is not disturbing enough take a look at the points below and begin ridding yourself of each mindset/action.

-1) Talk the Least: People who are stuck in the middle class tend to talk the most.
-Just one week ago during a short business trip, an uber driver who makes $120K per year with his current job and his uber side hustle was explaining how to invest in equities.
+1) Talk the Least: Just one week ago during a short business trip, an uber driver who makes $120K per year with his current job and his uber side hustle was explaining how to invest in equities.
 The conversation was interesting, not because of the underscored point above, but because he gave every single detail about his life… For free.
 If you’re going to move up in life you have to be getting more information than you are giving.

 For simplicity, if you are obtaining more information than you are giving throughout the day, you’re going to hold onto more information to give to higher powers than you.
 There is no point in giving any information out unless you see a mutually beneficial outcome.
 It really is that simple.
 Play it cool and let them do the talking, two ears one mouth.
 The ratio should always be the same.